The story of Blessed Stanley Rother

 Oklahoma Priest and Missionary

-An Oklahoma farm boy, Father Stanley Francis Rother was born March 27, 1935, in Okarche, Oklahoma.
+An Oklahoma farm boy, Blessed Stanley Francis Rother was born March 27, 1935, in Okarche, Oklahoma.
 Ordained a priest for the Diocese of Oklahoma City and Tulsa, he served in the diocese’s mission in Guatemala for fourteen years.
-Seeking justice in the midst of a protracted civil war, Fr.
-Rother fought courageously for the well-being of his people in combating a culture that was excessively hostile to the Catholic Church.
+Seeking justice in the midst of a protracted civil war, Blessed Stanley fought courageously for the well-being of his people in combating a culture that was excessively hostile to the Catholic Church.

-The oldest of four children born to Franz and Gertrud Rother, Fr.
-Rother grew up in Okarche and attended Holy Trinity Church and School.
+The oldest of four children born to Franz and Gertrud Rother, Blessed Stanley grew up in Okarche and attended Holy Trinity Church and School.

 Being a normal child raised on a farm, he worked hard doing the required chores, attended school, played sports, was an altar server and enjoyed the activities associated with growing up in a small town.